mcarvin8/sf-git-package-retrievals/README.md

 The script depends on 2 environment variables:
 - `DEPLOY_TIMEOUT` = The wait period in seconds the Salesforce CLI should wait when running retrieve commands
 - `GIT_HTTPS_PATH` = The HTTPS path which should be used by the `git push` command.
 In this example, it contains pre-defined GitLab CI/CD variables and the Project Access Token variables.
+- `PREPURGE` = Optionally, set this to `true` to delete the existing metadata folders based on the package.xml entries to ensure a clean retrieval.

 In the CI/CD configuration file, the following environment variables should be set:
 - `GIT_HTTPS_PATH` and `DEPLOY_TIMEOUT` variables required for the script